AndrewWelc/dai-transactions-app/README.md

 ## Additional information
 APP has Request logger middleware, that saves all the requests in the Postgres database - `api_request_log` table.
 ABI for the DAI contract is included in `abi` folder (`Dai.json`).

+## High-Level Description
+High-level description of the technologies used and development decisions are available in the [HIGH-LEVEL-DESC](./HIGH-LEVEL-DESC.md) file.

 # (Bonus) SQL queries

 ```sql